mmagnuski/chainsaw/README.md

 # chainsaw
+*Cause every psycho(py) needs a chainsaw*

-Set of tools for psycho(py).
+Set of tools for PsychoPy.
 Contains an experiment class that easies things up and a bunch of useful functions.

 Some of the things that `chainsaw` helps with:
 * reading settings from `settings.yaml` file